-First published October 2017
+First published October 2017; updated November 2017

-- While user authentication guidance may vary from organisation to organisation(see UK NCSC Password Guidance, US IAD Secure Host Baseline, Microsoft Security Baseline for Win10 and US NIST SP 800-63 Digital Identity Guidelines), ASD’s guidance is based on the ability of systems to protect themselves against legitimate real-world attack scenarios while balancing both security and usability requirements.
+- While user authentication guidance may vary from organisation to organisation(see UK NCSC: Password Guidance, US IAD: Secure Host Baseline, Microsoft: Security Baseline for Windows 10 and US NIST: SP 800-63 Digital Identity Guidelines), the ACSC’s guidance is based on the ability of systems to protect themselves against legitimate real-world attack scenarios while balancing both security and usability requirements.

-- ASD's Strategies to Mitigate Cyber Security Incidents complements the advice in the ISM.
+- The Strategies to Mitigate Cyber Security Incidents complement the advice in the ISM.

 - Further information on the use of multi-factor authentication can be found in the Multi-factor Authentication publication.

 - Organisations or individuals with questions regarding this advice can contact the ACSC by emailing firstname.lastname@example.org or calling 1300 CYBER1 (1300 292 371).